-Where to Stay in Norway (The Best Areas And Hotels)
+Where to Stay in Norway (The Best Hotels & Locations)

 Located in the Trondelag region of central Norway, Trondheim is known for its colorful buildings, amazing music festivals (Rockheim and Ringve music museums are both worth a look too), and burgeoning foodie scene.
 The city also features a pedestrian center, a Gothic Cathedral, and tons of nearby nature to explore.

 Additionally, the town is right by the country’s third-longest fjord of the same name, Trondheim.
 This fjord may not be the tallest, but it’s excellent for bird watching.
 I recommend taking a tour of this region so you can soak up the local history while you wander around.

 Where to Stay in Trondheim

 For a mid-range stay in Trondheim, check out P-Hotels Brattora.
 This property is adjacent to the water, close to Nordre Gate, and features a breakfast delivery each morning.

 A four-star property in Trondheim, Scandic Lerkendal is centrally located, home to a renowned restaurant, and has safety deposit boxes for each guest.

 For a luxury option, check out Scandic Nidelven.
 This hotel is right on the Nidelva River, is just 5 minutes from Trondheim Central Station, features a gym and an art gallery, and has a great breakfast buffet.

 You probably know Svalbard for its geography — it is the most northerly part of Europe after all!
 But this region, while remote, packs a punch in activities.
 Not only is it one of the best places in Norway to go for wildlife and glacier viewing, but it’s also perfect for an off-the-beaten-trail northern lights adventure.